Selection

 Ensuring contractors are removed on their contract end date

-If individual users have been granted special hightened Admin access, it can automatically be revoked on a particular date.
+If specific users have been granted special heightened Admin access, it can automatically be revoked on a particular date.

 If an individual is being seconded to another team, allowing them access to their projects via a group until a particular date.